What is a Gable, What is a Soffit, and What is a Ridge Vent?

 Let’s Consider a Gable

 Most roofs, especially those in Maryland, have a gable.
 The pitch looks like a triangle on an A frame.
-It’s not uncommon for roofs like these to be covered in asphalt shingles.
+It’s not uncommon for roofs like these to be covered in asphalt shingles. if your roof type is pitched, you probably have a gable.
 Professional roofers are well-versed in replacing the shingles on these roofs after aging or exterior damage from a storm.